NCAA March Madness (TV program): Theme music

 As previously mentioned, all four networks use a variation of the CBS College Basketball Theme during the tournament, arranged by Trevor Rabin, who scores the iconic NBA on TNT theme.
-CBS had continued to use the arrangement that had been in use since 2004 during its regular season coverage, but switched to the March Madness version during the 2021-22 season.
-Since 1987, CBS/Turner’s coverage of March Madness always concludes with "One Shining Moment", the current version performed by Luther Vandross.
+CBS had continued to use the arrangement that had been in use since 2004 during its regular season coverage, but switched to the March Madness version during the 2021–22 season.
+Since 1987, CBS/TNT Sports's coverage of March Madness always concludes with "One Shining Moment", the current version performed by Luther Vandross.

-During all intros and outros into commercial breaks in the 2014 coverage, Spanish coverage Galavision used Fiesta by Chilean Singer Denise Rosenthal, all broadcasters used Shot At The Night by The Killers as the theme/bumper music.

 During select intros and into commercial breaks in the 2016 coverage, all broadcasters used "Turn Up" by The Heavy as the bumper music.

 For the 2017 tournament, all broadcasts used "Something Just Like This" by American EDM group The Chainsmokers and British group Coldplay, as its bumper music.

-For 2018, CBS and Turner used Irish-Rock band U2’s song "American Soul", from their new album Songs of Experience.
+For 2018, CBS and Turner used Irish-Rock band U2's song "American Soul", from their new album Songs of Experience.
 They also used "Say Amen (Saturday Night)" by American rock band Panic! at The Disco during the Final Four on TBS.

-2019 featured the return of The Black Keys to March Madness, with their comeback single Lo/Hi, off their comeback album Let's Rock, being used as the main song for CBS and Turner’s coverage.
+2019 featured the return of The Black Keys to March Madness, with their comeback single Lo/Hi, off their comeback album Let's Rock, being used as the main song for CBS and Turner's coverage.
 CBS also used "Hey Look Ma, I Made It" by Panic! at the Disco for the Bracket Preview Show.

-2020 was to feature a song on TUDN called "Contigo" by Mirela for March Madness.
-After 3 years of using alternative/rock artists, CBS and Turner were scheduled to use "Dance Again", by American pop singer Selena Gomez.
+After three years of using alternative/rock artists, CBS and Turner were scheduled to use "Dance Again", by American pop singer Selena Gomez.

 2021 continued the planned trend of using electronic dance music, with CBS and Turner using "Big Love" by American DJ duo Louis the Child and American hip hop duo EarthGang.
 CBS also used This Is Heaven by American pop singer Nick Jonas for the Final Four.
-TUDN uses United by Love with Natalia Oreiro.

-In 2022, TUDN used Indispensable by Lucero as a theme song.
-CBS and Turner meanwhile, used "Freedom" by Jon Batiste, a jazz and R&B singer from New Orleans (coincidentally, the host city of that year's Final Four) who was the bandleader for CBS' The Late Show with Stephen Colbert at the time.
+In 2022, CBS and Turner used "Freedom" by Jon Batiste, a jazz and R&B singer from New Orleans (coincidentally, the host city of that year's Final Four) who was the bandleader for CBS' The Late Show with Stephen Colbert at the time.